celagus/gha-dcheck/README.md

         uses: celagus/gha-dcheck@v1
 ```

-Every time you push a commit, this action runs checking for vulnerable dependencies.
+Every time you push a commit, this action checks for vulnerable dependencies.